Line of Credit vs. Personal Loan: Which Is Right for Me?

 Repayment period: You can’t borrow during your repayment period.
 Instead, this is when you will pay the remaining balance of what you owe.
 Usually, you’ll do so in monthly installments, but some lenders require you to pay it as a lump sum.

-Generally, you must have a credit score of at least 680 to qualify for a PLOC.
+Generally, you must have at least good credit (a FICO Score of 670+) to qualify for a PLOC.
 Once approved, your lender may give you a card or checkbook to access your funds.

 Personal line of credit pros and cons